Sky Dayton: Recent

 Dayton is a board member of the digital education company Age of Learning, which raised $150 million in 2016 at a $1 billion valuation, and $300 million in July 2021, giving the company a $3 billion valuation.

 He is an investor in and board member of Diffbot, a semantic web and structured data startup, and Artsy, an online art marketplace, which raised a reported $50 million in July 2017.

 Dayton was an early investor in video doorbell company Ring, which was acquired by Amazon in February, 2017 for $1 billion.

 He is an investor in Joby Aviation, a NASA LeapTech participant building an electric vertical take-off and landing aircraft, which raised $100 million from Intel, JetBlue and Toyota in February, 2018 and went public in August 2021, at a value of $6.6 billion.

 Dayton is a co-founder of City Storage Systems and CloudKitchens, a ghost kitchen and technology company, which in March 2018, secured a $150 million investment from Uber founder Travis Kalanick, who also joined the company as its CEO.
 CloudKitchens' valuation in January 2019 was $5 billion; in November 2021, it reached $15 billion.
 In February 2019, Kalanick announced plans to expand into China.
 Kalanick remains actively involved in CloudKitchens, shaping the company's long-term strategy.
 CloudKitchens has grown from a handful of sites to an international operation spanning the United States, Latin America, and Europe.
 Other early investors in CloudKitchens include Jason Calacanis and Chamath Palihapitiya.

 City Storage Systems, the parent company of CloudKitchens, buys "distressed" properties and converts them into spaces equipped for online retail, specifically food delivery.

 In January 2019, Dayton led the Series A investment in micro satellite startup Swarm Technologies, along with PayPal co-founder David Sacks.
 About the investment, Dayton said, “Swarm’s approach reminds me of the early years at EarthLink—stay super scrappy, serve customers and generate revenue quickly.”
-Swarm was acquired by SpaceX in August 2021, in a transaction described as "a rare deal by Elon Musk’s space company that expands the team — and possibly the technological capabilities — of its growing Starlink internet service."
+Swarm was acquired by SpaceX in August 2021, in a transaction described as "a rare deal by Elon Musk’s space company that expands the team — and possibly the technological capabilities — of its growing Starlink internet service," with Swarm co-founders Sara Spangelo and Benjamin Longmier both coming aboard as SpaceX executives.

 Dayton is a jet-rated pilot and has taken a personal and a business interest in improving pilot training and aviation safety.
 In December 2022, Dayton invested in Loft Dynamics.
 The Swiss startup creates virtual reality simulation technology for pilots, and raised $20 million in funding from venture capital firms including Sky Dayton, Craft Ventures, which Dayton runs with co-investors David Sacks, Bill Lee, and Jeff Fluhr, and Up Ventures.

 In July 2025, satellite firm Xona Space Systems received $92 million in new funding for its fleet of positioning satellites, including its Series B round led by Craft Ventures.
 Dayton will join Xona's board as part of the new funding.